By the Numbers: Diagnosis and Survival

 Learn more about screening for prostate cancer.

-While prostate cancer is relatively common, the good news is that 90% of all prostate cancers are detected when the cancer is confined to the prostate or the region around it, and treatment success rates are high compared with many other types of cancer.
+While prostate cancer is relatively common, the good news is that about 90% of all prostate cancers are detected when the cancer is confined to the prostate or the region around it, and treatment success rates are high compared with many other types of cancer.

-The 5-year survival rate in the United States for men diagnosed with prostate cancer is 99%.
+The 5-year survival rate in the United States for men diagnosed with early-stage prostate cancer is greater than 99%.
 In other words, the chance of a man dying from his prostate cancer is generally low.
 However, prostate cancer comes in many forms, and some men can have aggressive prostate cancer even when it appears to be confined to the prostate.